FriendlyCaptcha/friendly-docs/docs/guides/migrating-from-recaptcha.md

 2. [Create a new API key](https://app.friendlycaptcha.eu/dashboard/accounts/-/apikeys) and copy it somewhere safe.

 :::tip
-If you are using a CMS like Wordpress, you probably don't have to do the below steps.
+If you are using a CMS like WordPress, you probably don't have to do the below steps.

 Instead you would replace the reCAPTCHA plugin and install a plugin that supports Friendly Captcha.
 :::